h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-11-SLAE_Assignment_1.md

        nal socket sockfd is unaffected by this call.
 ```

-The next 3 arguments can all equal '0' according to the man pages definition of accept.
+The next 3 arguments can all equal '0' according to the man pages definition of the accept syscall.

 The 4 arguments required for accept4: